y9c/cfutils/README.md

 - [ ] fix bug that chromatogram switch pos after trim
 - [x] wrap as a cli app
 - [ ] return quality score in output
+- [ ] fix issue that selected base is not in the middle